SEO has changed enormously over the last couple of decades, and it continues to evolve every year.

 This technique only really works if your company is reasonably large and well known because you need to be able to find mentions of your brand online for it to work.

 The idea is that many websites will mention your brand or your products, but they will often not bother to link to your site.
-By finding mentions to your brand (by using a tool like Awario), you can reach out to the website owners and ask them to add a link to the mentions.
+By finding mentions to your brand, you can reach out to the website owners and ask them to add a link to the mentions.

 5. The skyscraper technique